Introduction

 Varaha Jayanti

-triumph of good over evil.
+of good over evil.

-Tithi & Date in 2025
+Date in 2026

 - Date:

-Significance
+Scriptural Significance

 - Found in Vishnu Purana, Bhagavata

-Purana, and Padma Purana
+Purana, and Padma Purana.

-- Lord Vishnu incarnated as Varaha,
+- Lord Vishnu incarnated as Varaha

-- Varaha lifted Earth on his tusks and
+- Varaha lifted Earth on his tusks,

 Legends of Varaha Avatar